rosyberti/website/python-course/logical-operators-if-statements.md

 ```

 We have spent a great deal of time in this lesson learning various logical operators.
-In the next section, we will learn how to use
+In the next section, we will learn how to use 'if statements'.

 ## If Statements